Jessie Eden: Election campaigns

-Jessie contested the Handsworth constituency during the August 1945 general election, winning 3.4% (1,390) of the votes.
+Eden contested the Handsworth constituency during the 1945 general election, winning 3.4% (1,390) of the vote.

 Later in November 1945, she took part as a candidate in the municipal elections, short of winning by 2,887 votes.

+In popular culture

 Appearance in Peaky Blinders

+In the 2020s, Eden became widely known as a character in the fictional British television series Peaky Blinders.
+The series generated renewed interest in British trade union history, as well as controversy over how her personal life was portrayed.

-Season 4 and 5 of Peaky Blinders introduced a character named Jessie Eden, portrayed by Irish actress Charlie Murphy.
+Seasons 4 and 5 of Peaky Blinders introduced the Eden character, played by Irish actress Charlie Murphy.
 Although the reception was mixed, some people who had known Eden personally took offence to the way she was depicted.
-Graham Stevenson, a historian of British communism, a personal friend of Eden and the author of her biography, criticised the show."I knew Eden, and as a callow 22-year-old, I didn't ask the 70-year-old Jessie about her relationships, let alone sex life.
+Trade union leader Graham Stevenson—a personal friend of Eden, author of her biography, and author of articles on British communism—criticised the show:"I knew Eden, and as a callow 22-year-old, I didn't ask the 70-year-old Jessie about her relationships, let alone sex life.
 But I doubt her private life was as complicated or dramatic as her eponymous character's.
-Nor can I see any young woman during the 1920s gratuitously going into a gents’ toilets, as Eden is shown doing, for any reason at all other than life or death.
+Nor can I see any young woman during the 1920s gratuitously going into a gents' toilets, as Eden is shown doing, for any reason at all other than life or death.
 The social values of the programme are ahistorical.
 It is surely the conceit that Tommy Shelby, the gangster villain-hero of the series, could ever convince a woman like Eden to be wined and dined, let alone be seduced, that finally reveals the true motives of the creators of the programme."

-At a round table event featuring Stevenson, poet Dave Puller, and cultural historian Professor Paul Long, the three discussed the series and its depictions of the British working class.
-Long rated the series positively and praised the series as a "great representation of interesting working-class protagonists".
-Puller had mixed feelings and was disappointed that the show chose to focus on Eden's fictional romance with Tommy Shelby, rather than her real achievements as a communist and a trade union leader.
+At a round table event featuring Stevenson, poet Dave Puller, and cultural historian Paul Long, the three discussed the series and its depictions of the British working class.
+Professor Long rated the series positively, praising it as a "great representation of interesting working-class protagonists".
+Puller had mixed feelings; he was disappointed that the show chose to focus on Eden's fictional romance with Tommy Shelby, rather than her real achievements as a communist and trade union leader.